lh-lena/42_minishell/README.md

 - `make re` - fclean + all
 - `make run` - allows project execution without memory leak caused by readline

-# Common Instructions
-- The project must be written in C
--